Food Hygiene Rating

 As the food business operator of the establishment you have a ‘right to reply’ in respect of the food hygiene rating given following your inspection.

-The purpose is to enable you to explain subsequent actions that have been taken to make the improvements as detailed in the inspection letter, or to explain mitigation for the circumstances at the time of the inspection.
+The purpose is to enable you to explain subsequent actions that have been taken to make the improvements as detailed in the inspection letter.
+You can also explain mitigation for the circumstances at the time of the inspection.
 The 'right to reply' is not for making complaints or for criticising the scheme or food safety officer.

 Your comments are reviewed by the food safety officer and may be edited in order to remove offensive or defamatory remarks before being published online and displayed together with your food hygiene rating at food.gov.uk/ratings.

-There will be a statement at food.gov.uk/ratings that will highlight that the accuracy of your comments has not been verified by local authority officers.
+There will be a statement at food.gov.uk/ratings.
+It will highlight that the accuracy of your comments has not been verified by local authority officers.